venuvikaash/ilink-mean-jul-2025/documents/01-angular-lab-guide.md

     }
 </ul>
 ```
 - __EXERCISE__: Handle the loading and error states.
 Also move the display of sessions list items to a separate component (just the way we handled workshops list items).
+The solution is mentioned at the end of Step 26.

 ## Step 26: Create a voting widget component and use it for voting on a session
 - Create the service method to vote on a session in `src/app/workshops/sessions.service.ts`